M-kip/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 * file name 2-path Command to add /action to the end of PATH
 * file name 3-paths Command to count the number of paths in the PATH  variable
 * file name 4-global_variables command to print global variables
-* file name 5-local variables Command to print loca and global variabless
+* file name 5-local variables Command to print loca and global variables
+* file name 6 create local variable Command to create a local variable